flow-state-15/mod-5-extra-resources/README.md

-# Module 5 Supplemental Resources
+# Module 5 Resources

+Welcome to App Academy's Module 5 Resources for React, Redux and developing a full stack application!

-Here is a repo of diagrams, docs, videos and external links that may assist you as you work on your Mod 5 solo projects as well as when you create other projects in later cohorts.
+This repo includes diagrams, documents, videos and external links that may assist you as you work on your Mod 5 projects as well as when you create other projects in later modules.

-1. [Helpful Documents][documents]
+- [Helpful Documents][documents]
-2. [Diagrams for Visual Learners][diagrams]
+- [Diagrams for Visual Learners][diagrams]
-3. [Supplemental Videos][videos]
+- [Supplemental Videos][videos]
-4. [External Links][links]
+- [External Links][links]

 [diagrams]: ./diagrams.md
 [documents]: ./documents.md